-Pedigreed coverage is available for Canadian Seed Growers Association (CSGA) members who would like to purchase a higher price option for pedigreed insurance coverage.
+Pedigreed coverage: Pedigreed coverage is available for Canadian Seed Growers Association (CSGA) members who would like to purchase a higher price option for pedigreed insurance coverage.
 Pedigreed coverage provides a germination guarantee, and when harvested production fails germination standards for the crop, clients may be eligible for a claim.

-Irrigated hemp grain: Coverage is restricted to Risk Areas 2, 3, 4 and 5.
-Proof of contract is also required for eligibility.
+Hemp grain: Irrigated Coverage is restricted to Risk Areas 2, 3, 4 and 5.
+For both dryland and irrigated hemp, proof of contract is required for eligibility.
 In the event of a production shortfall, proof of license for commercial production from Health Canada must be presented.